What is Change Leadership?

 Change leaders work collaboratively, involving all of the stakeholders involved in creating change.
 To encourage evolving and innovative change, relationship is key.
 It is powerful relationships that create meaningful change.

 To lead effective change, we must let go of control and embrace evolution.
-A starling murmuration is a vivid visual example of leading change, with the action of one bird triggers a ripple of motion through the rest.
+A starling murmuration is a vivid visual example of leading change, with the action of one bird triggering a ripple of motion through the rest.
 Although it can be difficult to pinpoint where the impulse begins, it echoes to create swirling and ever-evolving patterns of motion in flight.

 Stakeholders need to have a voice and buy into the change.
 The issue is that people haven’t found what’s in it for them – the why of change.